Las Vegas in the 1950s: 1954–55

 The Côte d'Azur–themed The Riviera was established, becoming the ninth big hotel to open on the Strip, and the Strip's first high-rise.
 The opening of the Riviera, along with The Dunes and the Royal Nevada casino resorts within a month were the subject of a famous issue of the magazine Life, on June 20, 1955, with a Moulin Rouge showgirl on its cover.
 The headline was Las Vegas—Is Boom Overextended? and a story about how Las Vegas had built too many hotel rooms to be profitable.
 The Riviera was built by a group of investors from Miami.
 The resort has gone through many ownership changes over the years, including a period of control by owners linked to the Mafia.
 Harpo Marx and Gummo Marx held minority interests at the opening.
 The Marx brothers also owned slightly under ten percent of the hotel.
 It is said that Gummo talked his brother into putting money into the hotel, for it would be a great place for him to perform.
 Harpo was easily sold.
 Dean Martin once held a minority ownership stake while he was a headliner in the showroom.
 Gus Greenbaum was brought in to manage the Riviera in 1955.
 He had successfully managed the Flamingo Hotel after the death of Bugsy Siegel.
 However, Greenbaum's drug and gambling addictions led to his embezzling from the casino.
 In December 1958, Greenbaum and his wife were murdered in their Phoenix, Arizona, home, reportedly on the orders of either Meyer Lansky or Tony Accardo.

 The Gaming Control Board was set up by the Nevada Tax Commission on 29 March 1955.
 The Riviera, a nine storied building then the tallest in Las Vegas opened 20 April 20, 1955.
 Las Vegas celebrated its 50th anniversary on 15 May.

-The Dunes was the 10th resort on The Strip, which opened on 23 May 1955.
-The Moulin Rouge, Las Vegas, the first racially integrated hotel was opened on 24 May 24, 1955.
+The Dunes was the 10th resort on The Strip, which opened on May 23, 1955.
+The Moulin Rouge, the first racially integrated hotel, opened on May 24, 1955.
 In June 1955, Noël Coward was paid a reported $160,000 for a 4-week nightclub performance at the Desert Inn.